SaxionLED/x80sv/README.md

 - Log into the x80sv laptop by using ssh:
 >_hostpc:~/catkin_ws $ ssh x80sv_

-This is convenient, but not required.
+This is recommended, but not required.
 You can also start the software on the laptop by using the laptop itself!

 - Press the red button to power the baseboard.
 There should be leds blinking on the baseboard.
 Connect the laser scanner with the usb port.
 It should start to rotate.